-The standard approved definition of probiotics by the World Health Organization is defined as "Live microorganisms which when administered in adequate amounts confer a health benefit on the host."
-However, in Europe, the term "probiotic" is considered an unofficial health claim. (*)
+One of the standard definitions of the term "probiotics" is described as "Live microorganisms which when administered in adequate amounts confer a health benefit on the host."

-Generally, the term probiotic is used to refer to probiotics in the form of a nutritional supplement which typically includes the lactic acid bacteria from the genera Lactobacillus, Bifidobacterium, Leuconostoc and Streptococcus.
+Commonly, the generic name "probiotic" is often used to refer to probiotics in the form of a nutritional supplement which typically includes the lactic acid bacteria from the genera Lactobacillus, Bifidobacterium, Leuconostoc, and Streptococcus.

-There are strict scientific guidelines for testing and probiotic products must list the strain genus, species and strain level to qualified as a dietary probiotic supplement.
+There are strict scientific guidelines for testing and probiotic products must list the strain genus, species, and strain level to qualify as a dietary probiotic supplement.
 Supplements are measured by something called "colony forming units" or CFUs and can range anywhere from 5 Billion CFU to 100 Billion CFU per serving.